 Higher-level students also examine two contemporary global political challenges, through a case studies approach.

-For more information on global politics, please familiarize yourself with Global politics guide (First assessment 2017), available on the global politics page on the OCC.
+For more information on global politics, please familiarize yourself with global politics guide available on the global politics page on the programme resource centre.